Scott Kennedy (soccer): Eupen

+Heilbronn-Freiberg

+In summer 2026, he joined Regionalliga Südwest side SGV Heilbronn-Freiberg.

 International career

 While with Regensburg, Kennedy began to get interest in representing Canada internationally.
-On 26 May 2021, Jahn Regensburg confirmed Kennedy had been called up to Canada for their upcoming 2022 FIFA World Cup qualification matches.
-He made his debut for Canada on 8 June in the match against Suriname, playing the full 90 minutes in a 4–0 victory.
-On 1 July, he was named to the final squad of the 2021 CONCACAF Gold Cup, but was replaced 9 days later by Frank Sturing for medical reasons.
+On May 26, 2021, Jahn Regensburg confirmed Kennedy had been called up to Canada for their upcoming 2022 FIFA World Cup qualification matches.
+He made his debut for Canada on June 8 in the match against Suriname, playing the full 90 minutes in a 4–0 victory.
+On July 1, he was named to the final squad of the 2021 CONCACAF Gold Cup, but was replaced 9 days later by Frank Sturing for medical reasons.

 In late October 2022, Kennedy suffered a shoulder injury in a league match that his coach Mersad Selimbegovic confirmed would sideline him for "a few months," ruling him out of consideration for the 2022 FIFA World Cup squad.

 In June 2023, Kennedy was called-up to the final 23-man squad contesting the 2023 CONCACAF Nations League Finals.
-On 19 June, he was called-up to the final squad for the 2023 CONCACAF Gold Cup.
-On 9 July, during Canada's Quarter-final match against the United States, Kennedy would score an own-goal leading to a 2-2 draw.
+On June 19, he was called-up to the final squad for the 2023 CONCACAF Gold Cup.
+On July 9, during Canada's Quarter-final match against the United States, Kennedy would score an own-goal leading to a 2-2 draw.
 Canada would then lose 2–3 during the subsequent penalty shootout, eliminating them from the tournament.